refinery/refinerycms/doc/guides/8 - Contributing/1 - Contributing to Refinery.md

 ### Contributing documentation or guides

-We’d love it if you have a how-to guide on adding or setting up a feature on Refinery.
+We'd love it if you have a how-to guide on adding or setting up a feature on Refinery.

 Read the [Writing a guide for this